AshrafGardizy/AshrafGardizy/README.md

 - 🌱 I’m currently learning SwiftUI.

-- 💞️ I’m looking to collaborate on Web and Mobile App project.
+- 💞️ I’m looking to collaborate on Web and Mobile App projects.
 - 📫 You can reach me by using my email address: ashrafgardizy@gmail.com

 <!---